| Knowing What to Do Immediately Following A

 yet made a decision, ask them when the best time to call back would

+be and then schedule that call back time.
 Even if you didn't get the job, make sure to thank them again.

 When done consistently, this will increase your chances of being